What Is This Visa

 Why Choose Drummond Miller for Your Visa Application?

-At Drummond Miller, we know that following the loss of a partner, securing your visa is more than just a legal process - it’s about maintaining your life in the UK independently.
+At Drummond Miller, we understand that securing a visa following the death of a partner is more than just a legal process - it’s about maintaining your life in the UK independently.
 Our dedicated team of immigration lawyers combine in-depth legal expertise with a personal approach, delivering the support, legal advice and reassurance you need throughout your visa process.

 Our immigration team is recognised as Band 1 by Chambers & Partners and Top Tier by the Legal 500.
 David Brown is recognised in the Legal 500, in the Hall of Fame as being at the pinnacle of the profession.
-Janey Armstrong and Humphrey Ndubuisi are recognised as Next Generation Partners in the Legal 500 and Band 2 in Chambers & Partners.
+Janey Armstrong and Humphrey Ndubuisi are recognised as Leading Partners in the Legal 500 and Band 2 in Chambers & Partners.
+Sarah Jack is recognised as a Next Generation Partner in the Legal 500.

 As a result, here’s what you can expect when you work with us: